henrique-gouveia/DataQI.Dapper.FastCrud/README.md

 ## News

+**v1.4.0 - 2022/06**

+- Change!
+Upgraded versions of the package references

+**v1.3.0 - 2022/01**

+- Change!
+Added support to the new `DataQI.Commons` features

 **v1.2.0 - 2022/01**

-* New!
-Added support to new Repository Factory features
+- New!
+Added support to the new `RepositoryFactory` features
-* New!
+- New!
 Added capability to invokes non-standard methods defined on client
-* Change! _TEntity_ requirements on generic interface _IDapperRepository_
+- Change! _TEntity_ requirements on generic interface _IDapperRepository_
-* **Break Change!** Removed _DbConnection_ as argument on _DapperRepositoryFactory_ constructor
+- **Break Change!** Removed _DbConnection_ as argument on _DapperRepositoryFactory_ constructor

 **v1.1.0 - 2020/09**

-* New!
+- New!
 Added support to new Criteria Query API
-* New!
+- New!
 Added Criteria Parser

 **v1.0.0 - 2020/03**

-* Provided initial core base
+- Provided initial core base

 ## Limitations and caveats